kerl/kerl/README.md

 function help (via `h/{1,2,3}`), function specs (`s/{1,2,3}`) and type information (`t/{1,2,3}`).

+If you already have an OTP installation, you will need to remove it and re-install it **before** you execute `install-docsh`, since docsh needs some environment variables of its own to be set up and managed by the activate script.

 Activating a docsh-enabled Erlang installation will try to create a `$HOME/.erlang` symlink.
 If this file exists (i.e. you have created it manually),